A decade’s long furore over noise complaints in Noosa Junction has been reignited with two restaurants shutting down their nighttime entertainment.

 Those unhappy about the noise say they are fighting to protect future generations against a “rowdy nightlife hub”.

-Resident Liss Bardsley has lived in the area for 15 years and says noise levels in the precinct have made it “a nightmare” to sleep.
+Resident Liss Bardsley has lived in the area for 15 years.
+She says noise levels in the precinct have made it “a nightmare” to sleep.

 “The area was never this loud,” Liss says.